 Finalists Selected for New England Leopold Conservation Award

-Five finalists have been selected for the first annual New England Leopold Conservation Award.
-This marks the first year the award will be presented in New England.
+Four finalists have been selected for the 2021 New England Leopold Conservation Award.

-Given in honor of renowned conservationist Aldo Leopold, the award celebrates voluntary conservation by farmers and forestland owners who inspire others with their dedication to ethical land, water and wildlife habitat management.
-In his influential 1949 book, “A Sand County Almanac”, Leopold called for an ethical relationship between people and the land they own and manage.
+Given in honor of renowned conservationist Aldo Leopold, the prestigious award recognizes landowners who inspire others with their dedication to land, water and wildlife resources in their care.

 The finalists are:

-“For New England’s inaugural Leopold Conservation Award, we’re pleased the finalists represent not only a variety of land-use types but also geographies, with properties ranging in location from coastal Rhode Island to far northern Vermont,” said Bob Perschel, New England Forestry Foundation Executive Director.
+“For New England’s third Leopold Conservation Award, we’re pleased the finalists represent the best stewardship of both farms and forests in New England,” said Bob Perschel, New England Forestry Foundation Executive Director.
 “Everyone at New England Forestry Foundation is excited to recognize these landowners’ impressive conservation accomplishments.”

-The New England Leopold Conservation Award is made possible through the generous support of New England Forestry Foundation, American Farmland Trust-New England, The John Merck Fund, The Ida and Robert Gordon Family Foundation, Wildlands and Woodlands, Whole Foods Market, David and Ann Ingram, and the Yale School of Forestry and Environmental Studies.
+The New England Leopold Conservation Award is made possible through the generous support of American Farmland Trust, New England Forestry Foundation; Wildlands, Woodlands, Farmlands and Communities; Sand County Foundation, Farm Credit East, David and Ann Ingram, and the Yale School of the Environment.

 # # #